luigicfilho/SuaVez/README.md

 This project provides a robust Queue Management System (QMS) designed to handle multiple companies, provide UI customization, and incorporate advanced queue features like priority logic, real-time position tracking, and more.

 > [!CAUTION]
 > This project was originally developed from an abandoned client project.
-It was over-engineered with a lot of unnecessary complexity and features, and is not recommended for use in a production or product environment.
+It will be over-engineered with a lot of unnecessary complexity and features, and is not recommended for use in a production or product environment.
 While it has been adapted for inclusion in a portfolio, it may not follow best practices for scalability, performance, or maintainability.
 If you're considering using it, please review the code thoroughly and make the necessary adjustments before deploying to production.

 ## Features